RisksBy Mayo Clinic Staff

 It's also possible to expel ParaGard from your uterus.
 You might not even feel it if this happens.
 You may be more likely to expel ParaGard if you:

 - Are younger than age 20

-- Had the IUD inserted immediately after childbirth or an abortion
+- Had the IUD inserted immediately after childbirth or a second trimester abortion

 - Hatcher RA, et al. Contraceptive Technology.
 20th ed.
 New York, N.Y.: Ardent Media; 2011:149.